cryptosubh/blog/_drafts/Data-Engineering.md

 The process of throwing away duplicate keys in the log, and only keeping the most recent update for each key in order to conserve disk space
 * **solid state drives** or **SSDs**
 * **Sorted String Table** or **SSTable**
+Each log-structured storage segment of key-value pairs is sorted by key
 * **memtable**
 * **Log-Structured Merge-Tree** or **LSM-Tree**
 * **Bloom filters**